wesleyfranks/HCL-Terraform-BlankSlate/readme.md

 # HCL Terraform Blank Slate

 This repo is just a blank slate to clone.
-If you have suggestions, reach out to me on X. @WesleyFranks or do a pull request.
+If you have suggestions, reach out to me on X. <a target="_Blank" rel="noopener noreferrer" href="https://x.com/WesleyFranks">@WesleyFranks</a> or do a pull request.
 I realized I didn't have anything to start with so I built this.

 ## Review Folders and Files Prior to cloning